deusaquilus/ExoQuery/README.md

 ### *What is this `capture` thing?*
 ---

-The `capture` function is how ExoQuery knows whot code to capture inside of the Kotlin compiler plugin in order to be transformed into SQL.
-This is how ExoQuery is able to use regular Kotlin constructs like `if`, `when`, and `let` in the DSL.
-There are a few different kinds of things that you can capture:
+The `capture` function is the cornerstone of ExoQuery's functionality, acting as the bridge between Kotlin code and SQL generation.
+It identifies specific code blocks within the Kotlin compiler plugin that should be transformed into SQL queries.
+This powerful mechanism is what enables ExoQuery's distinctive ability to leverage standard Kotlin constructs—such as `if`, `when`, and `let`—directly within the query DSL.
+The capture function supports several different patterns and expressions, each serving specific query transformation needs:

 - A regular table-expression
   ```kotlin